+There are five public fast fill refueling stations located throughout Virginia.
 The process for refueling is almost identical to the process used at local gasoline stations.
 Most public CNG stations accept credit cards at the dispenser and the filling time is similar to using a gasoline pump.

 Find information about Compressed Natural Gas Station Maintenance and Available Locations